medizininformatik-initiative/dataportal/data-node/aether/README.md

 # Overview

-[Aether](https://github.com/medizininformatik-initiative/aether) is a data use projct (DUP) pipeline coordination command line interface, which supports the whole process at a DUP site as follows:
+[Aether](https://github.com/medizininformatik-initiative/aether) is a data use project (DUP) pipeline coordination command line interface, which supports the whole process at a DUP site as follows:

 ```mermaid